kirkofypsi/7DWorkProblemModel/dimensions/business_performance.md

 * *company is not known in the market*

-## OFFERING
+## OFFERINGS
-Working for an organization that successfully manages its products to be competitive and well priced.
+Working for an organization that successfully keeps its products and services competitive and well-priced.

-### OVERPRICED MARKET OFFERING
+### OVERPRICED OFFERINGS
-> Products or services offered by organization are perceived as overpriced.
-Organization might be charging higher prices than its competitors or is not fully aware of what its clients perceive as an acceptable price point for given products or services.
+> Employees believe products or services offered by organization are overpriced.
+Organization might be outcharging competitors or is unaware of what clients consider an acceptable price point for given products or services.

 __Exemplary statements reported by employees:__